Reproductive mental health programme

 Our mission is to better understand how reproductive events such as pregnancy, the menstrual cycle and reproductive ageing impact mental health.
 In particular, our research program is currently focusing on why some people develop severe mental illness in relation to reproductive events and some don’t.

 Some of the questions we seek to answer:

 - What genetic factors increase someone’s risk of experiencing these illnesses?

 - What parts of your early development can make an impact?

 - What environmental circumstances make symptoms worse?

-We believe in bringing world-leading experts together with individuals with lived experience to tackle these difficult questions.
+We believe in bringing together world-leading experts and individuals with lived experience to tackle these difficult questions.

 There are several studies being run by our research group.
 Follow the links below to learn more and visit the NCMH Noticeboard to see what other research is available to take part in.